 In Québec, rabies is a reportable disease.
 Laboratory workers and doctors who discover a case of rabies are required to inform public health officials.

-Veterinarians must also report all suspicious cases of rabies in domestic animals to the MAPAQ.
-Cases of suspected rabies in wild animals must be reported to the MFFP.
+Veterinarians must also report all suspicious cases of rabies in animals to the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation.